Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 Dromarch answered, "Then a new Roc would be born into this world."

 "A new- Roc...
 Vandham's Blade..."
-He was looking at it.
-Should he?
-What sad memories will it remind them, keeping someone whom lost all memories of their loved ones in the group?
+He looked at it thoughtfully.
+Should he do that?
+He felt guilty, to take Vandham's Blade as his.
+Yet, perhaps he would want to be resonated again, to come back alive, as if Vandham were always by their side?

 Tora: "What do?"